skywind3000/zvi/README.md

 ## Features

-- Portable, distrubted as a single executable.
+- Portable, distrubted as a single executable file.
 - Smallest full function vi-clone, **only 62KB**.
 - Offers a wide range of vi functions: search (`/` and `?`), undo (`u`), repeat (`.`), and marks (`m{letter}`).
 - Named register for yank/paste: `"a3yy` and `"ap`.